SCons/scons/testing/framework/test-framework.rst

 The main test API in the ``TestSCons.py`` class.  ``TestSCons`` is a subclass of ``TestCommon``, which is a subclass of ``TestCmd``.
-All those classes are defined in python files of the same name in ``testing/framework``.
+All those classes are defined in Python files of the same name in ``testing/framework``.
 Start in ``testing/framework/TestCmd.py`` for the base API definitions, like how to create files (``test.write()``) and run commands (``test.run()``).